-What is the point of your content marketing strategy?
+But, what is the point of your content marketing strategy?

-That is a question every marketer asks themselves before they dive into creating a strategy.
+That is a question every marketer asks himself before he dives into creating a strategy.

 Do you want to increase visibility and create recognition value?